tgoncalves07/HiveSpace/README.md

 ---

+## ✨ About the Project
+**HiveSpace** was born as an academic project, where I achieved a **grade of 17 out of 20** in my Professional Aptitude Project (PAP).
+The goal is to provide a simple, intuitive, and efficient application to help anyone organize their **personal work**, without bureaucracy and without the need for **login or registration**.

+--

 ## 🚀 Funcionalidades
 - ✅ Gestão rápida e prática de tarefas
 - ✅ Interface intuitiva e responsiva
 - ✅ Utilização instantânea (não precisa autenticação)
 - ✅ Código aberto e disponível para a comunidade

+---

+## 🚀 Features
+- ✅ Quick and practical task management
+- ✅ Intuitive and responsive interface
+- ✅ Instant use (no authentication required)
+- ✅ Open-source and available to the community

+## 🤝 Agradecimentos
+Este projeto só foi possível graças a todo o apoio que recebi durante o seu desenvolvimento.
+Um agradecimento especial a:

+- **ReduxFlakes** 🧑‍💻 — pela ajuda técnica e sugestões valiosas
+- **Fl1x1n** 💡 — pelo suporte e contributos cruciais no processo

+💛 Obrigado por fazerem parte desta jornada!

+---

+### 🤝 Acknowledgements
+This project was only possible thanks to all the support I received during its development.
+A special thanks to:

+- **ReduxFlakes** 🧑‍💻 — for the technical help and valuable suggestions
+- **Fl1x1n** 💡 — for the support and crucial contributions to the process

+💛 Thank you for being part of this journey!

 ---